mongodb/specifications/source/retryable-writes/retryable-writes.rst

   transactionId: Document;

-Drivers MUST set the ``transactionId`` field for write commands executed within a DriverSession where retryable writes have been enabled.
+Drivers MUST set the ``transactionId`` field for write commands executed within a MongoClient where retryable writes have been enabled.

 Test Plan
 =========